 Bias assessment: We didn’t perform a risk of bias assessment as the quality of the studies was expected to be similar across studies (all were retrospective studies of observational data).

-Publication bias: xx
+Publication bias: To assess whether publication bias is present, we performed both a rank correlation and linear regression test for funnel asymmetry [ ].

 Statistical packages

 All analyses were performed in the statistical software R version 3.6.0 (2019-04-26).
-For data manipulation we used the tidyverse3 package and for the meta-analysis the meta4 package.
+For data manipulation we used the tidyverse package, for the Cox PH we used survival package and for the meta-analysis the meta package.

 Results